-Boeing to suspend production at Washington facilities
+Boeing to suspend production at Washington facilities amid coronavirus emergency

 Temporary closure of the Seattle-area facilities will start Wednesday and last 14 days